leooliveiraz/meupetlindo/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Run `ng build --configuration=pwa` to build the project in pwa enviroment.
+The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests